 What Needs to be Prepared Before Installation?

-Power supply is ready and wiring meets the lift’s requirements.
+- Power supply and wiring meet lift requirements.

 Step 1: Site Inspection

-Experts check the site for safety compliance, space, headroom, and proper clearance for doors.
-This ensures everything meets required standards before work begins.
+Experts assess safety compliance, available space, headroom, and clearance for doors.

 Step 2: Lift Design Planning